-2017 is going to be a big year for our Branch
+2017 was a big year for our Branch.

-Firstly, we’ll be celebrating our 85-year anniversary, having had our first ever Committee meeting on 24 May 1932.
-We’ll also see the Martlesham Animal Centre celebrate its 40th birthday, opening in Mill Lane in September 1977.
+We celebrated our 85-year anniversary, having had our first ever Committee meeting on 24 May 1932.
+We also saw the Martlesham Animal Centre celebrate its 40th birthday, opening in Mill Lane in September 1977.
 However, the Centre is a youngster compared to the Clinic, which has been at its current site in St Georges St, Ipswich for 55 years.
 It opened in October 1962, having been bought for the princely sum of £1600 (old money) with a building fund raising £151.14s6d “for alteration and decoration”.
 The Branch had always run a Clinic, right from the first decision made by the Committee back in 1932, but this was the first time the Branch had owned our Clinic premises.

 Until the 1970s everything happened in Blackhorse Lane in Ipswich, but we were fortunate enough to receive a very generous legacy from Miss Butcher of Ipswich.
 It was decided to purchase the land and property at Mill Lane, Martlesham, a site found by (the late) Miss Olive Cossons (former Hon.
 Secretary for the Branch) and Insp.
 Ron Summers.
 In September of 1977, the Animal Centre opened, not in its present form and with second hand kennels and make-do facilities, but nevertheless a sanctuary for abandoned and needy animals.